 PoemVillage Saranac Lake

 In April 2016, we set out to welcome poems from locals to celebrate the creativity and talent of the Tri-Lakes community for National Poetry Month.
 We were blown away to have been sent over 400 poems, and see the storefronts of downtown Saranac Lake come to life with poems!
 Now we’re calling for submissions to our second annual PoemVillage event.
-ACW welcomes all forms of poetry from anyone living part-time or full-time in the Tri-Lakes region of Saranac Lake, Tupper Lake, and Lake Placid.
+ACW welcomes all forms of poetry from anyone with ties to our region.
 We want to see your poems!
 If it’s your first poem or your thousandth, submit it to PoemVillage.

 All submissions of poetry from community members, elementary kids to seniors, will be displayed in the windows of partnering businesses in downtown Saranac Lake.
 All poems submitted will be printed as PocketPoems and will sneak their way under cups of coffee, between pages of a local newspaper, and in the shelves of your favorite shops.
 It’s your job to find them, and hide them for someone new to find!
 This year PoemVillage will boast an even fuller schedule of events throughout the month including local poets readings performances, PoemVillage Pub Crawl, and much more!

 PoemCity was created by Rachel Senechal and Phayvanh Luekhamhan and developed by the Kellogg- Hubbard Library, Montpelier, Vermont.
 The Adirondack Center for Writing, with the help of local writing groups, is proud to be the first organizers welcoming the event to the state of New York.